Chaetomium globosum: Sporulation

 Homothallic C.globosum sexual sporulation produces flat lemon-shaped ascospores within clavate ascomata.
 The appearance of C.globosum fruiting bodies are similar to the pycnidia of the genus Pyrenochaeta.
 The ascomata optimally fructify at temperatures ranging from 18-20 degrees Celsius and develop asci with 8 ascospores each.
 Additional conditions such as neutral pH, mild levels of carbon dioxide, the presence of calcium ions, and soluble sugar media also assist in the development of fruiting bodies.
 The soluble sugar media consists of glucose, maltose, sucrose, and cellulose.

 Sporulation preferably occurs in the dark and at high temperatures around 26 degrees Celsius.
 The presence of cellulose is also crucial for sporulation.
 The smooth ascospores are initially red in colour, however upon maturation both the fruiting body and ascospores are dematiaceous.
-Dark perithecia with unbrached radiating hairs can be seen as well.
-C. globosum perithicia are similar in appearance to the related species of Chaetomium elatum, however the latter is distinguished by its branched perithecial hairs.
+Dark perithecia with unbranched radiating hairs can be seen as well.
+C. globosum perithecia are similar in appearance to the related species of Chaetomium elatum, however the latter is distinguished by its branched perithecial hairs.
 C. globosum ascospores can withstand temperatures slightly higher than optimal, however temperatures exceeding their thermal death point of 55 degrees Celsius, is lethal for the spores.